brentkao/cocos-native-ios-helper/README_en.md

 - Step 5: Is there already a native/engine/ios folder? (y/n), choose `y`.

+- Step 6: Choose whether to use the following features (Admob, Apple IAP, Apple Game Center).

-- Step 6: Completion.
+- Step 7: Completion.

 ## Future
-- Apple - Game Center
-- Apple - In-App Purchase (IAP)
 - Waiting for you to expand

 ## Issues